deltachat/securejoin/uxscenarios/resetup.md

   providing additional clues when guaranteed e2ee was introduced and when it degraded, now showing the e2ee-broken message.

+## A note on migrations from 1.40 to 1.42

+While it's probably OK to not do anything wrt green chats during upgrade, **it would also make sense to post "e2ee-activated" messages at least for all chats with contacts (that saw messages in the last 30-60 days?)**.
+It's a 1.42 feature after all and a one-time (pleasant for many) surprise and likely not too many people have "shitloads" of verifications, anyway.

 ## missed member-added messages, group membership consistency